 American Inns of Court actively involve more than 25,000 state, federal and administrative law judges, attorneys, legal scholars and law students.
 Membership is composed of the following categories: Masters of the Bench—judges, experienced lawyers, and law professors; Barristers—lawyers with some experience who do not meet the minimum requirements for Masters; Associates—lawyers who do not meet the minimum requirement for Barristers; and Pupils—law students.
 The suggested number of active members in an Inn is around 80.

 Most Inns concentrate on issues surrounding civil and criminal litigation practice, and include attorneys from a number of specialties.
 However, there are several Inns that specialize in criminal practice, federal litigation, tax law, administrative law, white-collar crime, bankruptcy, intellectual property, family law, or employment and labor law.

 The membership is divided into “pupillage teams,” with each team consisting of a few members from each membership category.
 Each pupillage team conducts one program for the Inn each year.
 Pupillage team members get together informally outside of monthly Inn meetings in groups of two or more.
 This allows the less-experienced attorneys to become more effective advocates and counselors by learning from the more-experienced attorneys and judges.
 In addition, each less-experienced member is assigned to a more-experienced attorney or judge who acts as a mentor and encourages conversations about the practice of law.

 The Guides to be produced in this series are the product of the Robert M. Spire American Inn of Court.
 The Spire mission statement is: "To foster excellence in professionalism, ethics, civility and legal skills by promoting discourse, camaraderie, and mentoring among its members in an informal, educational and social setting."

-This particular Guide on cross examination is the work of the William Jennings Bryan Pupillage.
+This particular Guide on technology in the courtroom is the work of the Lyle Strom Pupillage.

 Look for additional Guides in this series.